Fearless, vicious, sneaky, and deadly; is the common perception of a fisher cat.

 Since a fisher cat hunts in the morning and evening, these are the hours of highest vulnerability for your chickens.
 You will be unlikely to catch an attack in progress.

-Fishers may kill one or two birds, occasionally more if they are trying to cache food for the hard times ahead.
+Fishers may kill one or two birds, occasionally more if they try to cache food for the hard times ahead.
 They tend to bite at the rear end of their prey and pull the intestines out.

 Their track is similar to a fox or house cat in having a 4-5 toes imprint and a ‘C’ shaped pad print.
 Poop looks very similar to a fox, so it can be hard to pinpoint your chicken killer.
 Wildlife biologists believe that many kills attributed to fishers are in fact fox or coyote.

-They are slowly moving nearer to urban areas, so it’s not impossible to see one, but it is a very shy and secretive animal normally.
+They are slowly moving nearer to urban areas, so it’s not impossible to see one, but it is a timid and secretive animal typically.

-In reality, the fisher cat is an extremely able hunter, but you are unlikely to be bothered by them attacking your coops and runs.
+In reality, the fisher cat is a highly able hunter, but you are unlikely to be bothered by them attacking your coops and runs.